xum1541 firmware (beta)

-The xum1541 is firmware for USB device(s) that connect a 15x1 drive to your PC.
+The xum1541 is firmware for USB device(s), such as the ZoomFloppy, which connect Commodore 15x1 or PET floppy drives to your PC.
 It is based on the Atmel AT90USB family of microcontrollers and is provided under the GPL license.
 It was developed by Nate Lawson, with testing and assistance from Wolfgang Moser, Spiro Trikaliotis, and Christian Vogelgsang.
 It uses code from the xu1541 by Till Harbaum and the LUFA USB library by Dean Camera.

 Support

-If you're having problems, please discuss on the OpenCBM-users mailing list.
+If you're having problems with using the software after installation succeeded, please see the OpenCBM-users mailing list.

 xum1541 AT90USBKEY board